 Emery Park is associated with Sally’s Trail because they are connected by a wash.
 You can’t miss that connection if you start from the trail.
 (It’s harder to see going from the park to the trail.)
 From the start of the trail on Malvern, in about a block and a half of walking, the trail opens up into a flat area that may someday be watered and mowed with a picnic table perhaps.
 Right now it is just this really neat flat area that has steep sides almost all the way around.
 The surface is carefully cut down to bare dirt 50 feet across.
 (It just begs something be done with it.)

 Sally’s trail continues uphill north another 600 feet but there’s not much of a reason to go there.
 (It is actually just access to an underground power line which Edison tricked the city into maintaining for them.)
-From the widened part of the trail to the left is the way to Emery Park.
-Cross Sunny Ridge and enter a wide wash.
+So instead, starting from the widened part of the trail walk to the left (west) to Emery Park.
+You will cross a street and enter a wide wash.
 It’s another 780 feet, about (a block), to the park.
 The walk up to the park is easier further on.
 The wash is very deep and extremely wide but that’s just the natural way the land was at the time the developer put in homes.
 It is not that wide just to take runoff from the park.
-From the south most end of the park, back to the beginning of the trail on Malvern is 1.0 miles.
+From the south most end of the park, back to the beginning of the trail on Malvern is 1.0 miles out and back.
 There’s a shortcut back that turns this walk into a loop that is actually shorter than the out and back. . .